git-town/git-town/website/src/commands/kill.md

-# git kill [&lt;branch&gt;]
+# git kill [branch]

-The kill command deletes the currently active feature branch including all uncommitted changes from the local and remote repository.
+The kill command deletes the feature branch you are on including all uncommitted changes from the local and remote repository.
 It does not delete the main or perennial branches.

 ### Variations

-If you provide a branch name, `git kill` removes it instead of the currently checked branch.
+If you provide an argument, `git kill` removes the branch with the given name instead of the current branch.